How to build an online cloud kitchen platform like Kitopi?

 Unlike generally assumed, licenses are an important part of the cloud kitchen ecosystem.
 Since the customers cannot personally visit the outlet to see the food safety, hygiene, etc., it helps to get certifications and licenses, which give confidence in your food quality.

-Kitchen and packaging equipments
+Kitchen and Packaging Equipment

-Kitchen staff
+Kitchen Staff

-Since the cloud kitchen is usually the backend of the restaurant system, you will only majorly need the cooking and cleaning staff.
+Since the cloud kitchen is usually the backend of the restaurant system, you will only need the cooking and cleaning staff.
 A team that knows how to cook food while ensuring complete hygiene will be enough to get you started in the restaurant business.

 Get service assistance

-POS system
+POS System

-When you partner with a third-party aggregator to host your menu and manage deliveries, you end up paying them 12% to 18% for online orders while 18-25% for deliveries.
+When you partner with a third-party aggregator to host your menu and manage deliveries, you end up paying them 12% to 18% for online orders and 18-25% for deliveries.
 Now, while the visibility they can get you is unquestionable, it would be equally crucial to have your own online order software – a web app or mobile application.
 This software can be linked with your POS and KDS to ensure a holistic in-restaurant experience.

 Food preparation in the case of cloud kitchens typically takes some 15-20 minutes.
 Here, using a kitchen display system comes in very handy when optimizing the order processing time.
 How?
-The order gets updated in the KDS when it is received; from there the staff can view, prepare, and plan order delivery accordingly.
+The order gets updated in the KDS when it is received; from there, the staff can view, prepare, and plan order delivery accordingly.

 When it comes to food delivery in a cloud kitchen, you have two options: either take control of the delivery in-house or partner with a third-party aggregator.
 While the former makes the delivery convenient, it comes with management and hiring cost complexity.
 In case of the latter, you can easily assign orders to the nearby delivery person by using a food delivery system.